wlsf82/protractor-and-webrtc/README.md

 Again, in the beginning we are using `"use strict";` due to ECMAScript 2015 syntax.

-Then we are defining a `describe` statement, that receives two arguments, the first one is a string that will name the test suite (in this case `"WebRTC Sample"`), and the second argument is a callback function, that we run all our test cases.
+Then we are defining a `describe` statement, that receives two arguments, the first one is a string that will name the test suite (in this case `"WebRTC Sample"`), and the second argument is a callback function, that will run all our test cases.

 Inside the just mentioned callback function we define an `it` statement.
 This statement also receives a string as the first argument and a callback function as the second argument.
-The first argument will basically name our first test case, and the second one will run all the steps of our test case.
+The first argument will basically name our test case, and the second one will run all the steps of our test case.

 Finally, we define the steps for the test to run.